 The Association is free to join, and is open to anyone living in the area.
 The aims of the Association are to improve quality of life and wellbeing in the area.
 We cover a wide range of issues, including the local environment, neighbourhood policing and community safety, health services in the area, and other local issues.

 You can contact the Association by email at email@example.com or by phone at 0207 460 1743.

 In 2013, the Association set up a sister body, the St Quintin and Woodlands Neighbourhood Forum.
 This has the same membership as the association, and has prepared a neighbourhood plan for the area.

 This form of plan was introduced in England by the Localism Act 2011.
 When completed these plans are voted on at a local referendum, If supported by a majority of the electorate within the neighbourhod area, the plans becomes part of the statutory Local Plan for the local authority area (in our case the Royal Borough of Kensington and Chelsea).

-The StQW Neighbourhood Plan was supported by a 92% majority at its referendum in February 2016, on a turnout of 23% of registered electors.
-The neighbourhood pland and its policies is part of the statutory Local Plan for Kensington and Chelsea, and its policies are use by planning officers considering planning applications within the neighbourhood area.
+The StQW Neighbourhood Plan was supported by a 92% majority of those voting at its referendum in February 2016, on a turnout of 23% of registered electors.
+The neighbourhood plan has since formed part of the statutory Local Plan for Kensington and Chelsea, and its policies are used by planning officers considering planning applications within the neighbourhood area.

-The Association holds a minimum of three open meetings a year, to which all residents in the area are invited.
+The Association holds two or three open meetings a year, which all residents in the area are welcome to attend.

-We are a residents association recognised by the local council under its ‘Gold Standard’ scheme, an accreditaton awarded for high quality in representing local people.
+We are a residents association recognised by the local council under its ‘Gold Standard’ scheme, an accreditation awarded for high quality in representing local people.